silexphp/Silex/doc/providers/monolog.rst

 .. note::

-    Monolog comes with the "fat" Silex archive but not with the regular one.
-    If you are using Composer, add it as a dependency:
+    Add Monolog as a dependency:

     .. code-block:: bash